PinsaraPerera/Bulk_document_generator/README.md

-This is my readme.
-This is my readme.

 ## Project Description

 The `main.py` file is the main entry point for this project.
 It contains the core functionality and logic for the project.